Notification system: Psychology and ethics

 Notifications use a concept known as variable rewards, which is a technique that slot machines use to engage gamblers.
 Similarly, variable reward systems keep users compulsively checking their phones due to the possibility of social approval awaiting them.

 Social psychologist Jonathan Haidt at NYU Stern School of Business points to concerns of mental health directly relating to social media and the notification system.
 He points to the increase in depression and suicide rates among teens and young adults since the early 2000s, and Haidt states that this trend started the year social media was made available on cell phones.

 Tristan Harris, former design ethicist at Google and co-founder of the Center for Humane Technology states that there is a "disinformation-for-profit business model" and companies profit by allowing "unregulated messages to reach anyone for the best price."
 This becomes problematic as companies have unlimited and often unwarranted access to you and your focus through the notification system.
 This is always used to drive larger profits, whether that means that companies use notifications to simply promote their newest product, or if they subtly try to get you back onto the app in order to take more of your time.
 There is overwhelming evidence that notifications are associated with decreased productivity, poorer concentration, and increased distraction at work, school, and home.

+"Ping fatigue" is the mental exhaustion created by endless digital notifications (pings).
+The notifications arise from emails, instant messaging, package arrivals, workflow updates, and other digital tools and may disruptive to employee flow, negatively impacting productivity.
+The ever-present notifications lend to a sense of an infinite workday and lead to occupational burnout.